ansibleguy/webui/docs/source/usage/4_config.rst

    By default it will be re-generated at service restart.
    It **has to be set** for job-secrets like passwords to be loadable after restart.
    It has to be **at least 30 characters** long!

+   **WARNING**: If possible - set this secret as environmental variable.
+Users that are allowed to execute/modify jobs :ref:`are be able to read the content of the config-file <usage_security_issues>`

 * **AW_ADMIN**